-- Sharing learning objectives to inform children of their learning - Sharing success criteria to support children in achieving the learning objectives - Questioning to identify children's understanding and address misconceptions - Discussion to provide opportunities for children to clarify and consolidate their understanding - Oral feedback to support children with their learning in the lesson - Marking and feedback please refer to the Marking Policy - Peer assessment to provide opportunities for children to assess each other's work - Self-assessment to support children in assessing their own work - Read Write Inc assessments every half-term - Pre and post assessments in Maths and Science - Post assessment quizzes in History, Geography and RE - Writing assessment grids used to mark independent pieces of writing (Chance to Shine) - Personalised targets to inform children of their next steps - Bespoke end points for each subject and key stage to ensure progression of key knowledge - Data tracking to inform and plan interventions - Pupil Progress Action Plans are implemented by the class teacher, and these are monitored by the senior leadership team to ensure there is accelerated progress of each child in their class.
+- Sharing learning objectives to inform children of their learning - Sharing success criteria to support children in achieving the learning objectives - Questioning to identify children's understanding and address misconceptions - Discussion to provide opportunities for children to clarify and consolidate their understanding - Oral feedback to support children with their learning in the lesson - Marking and feedback please refer to the Marking Policy - Peer assessment to provide opportunities for children to assess each other's work - Self-assessment to support children in assessing their own work - Read Write Inc assessments every half-term - Vocabulary checks at the beginning of Maths, Reading and Foundation Subject lessons. - Pre and post assessments in Maths and Science - Post assessment tasks in History, Geography and RE - Writing assessment grids used to mark independent pieces of writing (Chance to Shine) - Personalised targets to inform children of their next steps - Bespoke end points for each subject and key stage to ensure progression of key knowledge - Data tracking to inform and plan interventions - Pupil Progress Action Plans are implemented by the class teacher, and these are monitored by the senior leadership team to ensure there is accelerated progress of each child in their class.